Georgian wine PDO

 Non-PDO appellations - Georgia's traditional names

-- Common non-PDO examples:
+- Common non-PDO examples include:

 PDOs and modern winemaking